Symmetric non-Hermitian skin effect with emergent nonlocal correspondence

 {\em Conclusions}.--We have uncovered a universal and broadly existing phenomenon of the emergence of nonlocal non-Hermitian skin effect (NHSE) when the local particle-hole(-like) symmetry (PHS) is present.
 For a non-Hermitian system with PHS and of arbitrary dimension, we showed that the skin modes always appear in pairs, with each being localized in different open boundaries.
-With a generic theory developed here, the non-Hermitian skin modes are mapped to the zero boundary or corner modes of gapped or gapless topological phases, through which an emergent nonlocal correspondence between the skin modes is established in the many-body level.
-This phenomenon is a novel manifestation of the nonlocalization of local PHS and is unique to the non-Hermitian systems, and may open a new avenue to explore novel fundamental features of NHSE.
+With a generic theory developed here, the non-Hermitian skin modes are mapped to the zero boundary or corner modes of gapped or gapless topological phases, through which an emergent nonlocal correspondence between the skin modes is established.
+This phenomenon is a novel manifestation of the nonlocalization of local PHS and is unique to the non-Hermitian systems.
+The universality of our prediction may open a new avenue to explore symmetry-protection features of NHSE and the related novel topological physics, and promote the investigation of NHSE in the high dimensions which is so far much less understood.
 We have proposed lattice models for realizing the predicted symmetric NHSE, whose universality and robustness guarantee the high feasibility of the experimental observation.

 We thank Gyu-Boong Jo for helpful discussions.
-This work was supported by National Key Research and Development Program of China (2021YFA1400900), the National Natural Science Foundation of China (Grants No. 11825401, No. 12261160368, and No. 11921005), and the Strategic Priority Research Program of the Chinese Academy of Science (Grant No. XDB28000000).
+This work was supported by National Key Research and Development Program of China (2021YFA1400900), the National Natural Science Foundation of China (Grants No. 11825401 and No. 12261160368), the Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302000), and the Strategic Priority Research Program of the Chinese Academy of Science (Grant No. XDB28000000).

 \onecolumngrid

 {S-\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {\mathrm{d}} {\fontsize{12pt}{\baselineskip}\selectfont}

 In the \ref{sec.1} section we introduce in detail the extended Hermitian Hamiltonian method.
 In the \ref{sec.2} section we discuss the localization properties of the eigenstates.
 In the \ref{sec.3} section we derive the nonlocal correspondence of the skin modes due to the PHS.
 In the \ref{sec.4} section we propose the models in different dimensions exhibiting this symmetric NHSE and discuss the experimental feasibility in fermionic cold-atom systems.